Duff Armstrong: Murder trial

 Armstrong's co-accused, a Mr. Norris, was tried separately from him.
 He was found guilty of Metzker's murder and sentenced to eight years in a state prison.
 Armstrong's trial began on May 8, 1858.

 Witness Charles Allen testified that he saw Duff Armstrong strike Metzker with a slungshot.
 Under cross-examination, Lincoln pushed for further detail and Charles Allen testified that he was at a distance of 150 feet, but could clearly see the act by the light of the moon.
 Abraham Lincoln used judicial notice, then a very uncommon tactic, to show Allen lied on the stand when he claimed he had witnessed the crime in the moonlight.
 Lincoln produced an almanac to show that the moon on that date would not have provided enough light for the witness to see anything clearly.
 Lincoln also presented evidence to show that the injuries to Metzker's head could have been inflicted by Norris alone.
 Based on this evidence, the jury acquitted Armstrong after only one ballot.

 A story arose many years later that Lincoln had modified the almanac, but this was refuted by Abram Bergen, who had witnessed the trial as a young attorney, and later served as a justice of the New Mexico territorial supreme court.
 From Bergen's recollection, the prosecution had objected upon Lincoln's demonstration from the almanac, and compared it to an almanac in their own possession, only to find that Lincoln's was genuine.

-Edward Eggleston would use the murder and trial as the basis for his 1887 novel The Graysons.
+Edward Eggleston would use the murder and trial as the basis for his 1888 novel The Graysons.
+Eggleston moved the action from the 1850s to the 1830s; Young Mr. Lincoln later did the same.